ghislainv/forestatrisk/README.md

 by block to allow the computation on large study areas (e.g. country or continental scale) with a fine spatial resolution (e.g. 30m).

-Function `.model()` can be used to estimate the parameters of a deforestation model.
-Two algorithms are available: Random Forest and hSDM\_binomial\_iCAR:

-* Random Forest (Breiman 2001) uses an ensemble modelling of random classification trees to estimate the deforestation probability of a pixel given the environmental variables.
-The model using Random Forest includes X and Y coordinates to account for the spatial autocorrelation of the observations (Mascaro et al. 2014).
-The `.model()` function calls the `RandomForestClassifier()` function from the external `sklearn.ensemble` module.
+### Modelling

-* hSDM\_binomial\_iCAR (Vieilledent et al. 2014) uses a linear Binomial logistic regression model to estimate the deforestation probability of a pixel given the environmental variables.
-The model includes an intrinsic Conditional Autoregressive (iCAR) process to account for the spatial autocorrelation of the observations.
+Function `.model` can be used to fit the deforestation model from the data.
+A linear Binomial logistic regression model is used to estimate the parameters of the deforestation model.
+The model includes an intrinsic Conditional Autoregressive (iCAR) process to account for the spatial autocorrelation of the observations (Vieilledent et al. 2014).
 Parameter inference is done in a hierarchical Bayesian framework.
-The `.model()` function calls the `binomial_iCAR()` function from the internal `hSDM` module.
-The `binomial_iCAR()` function includes a Gibbs sampler with a Metropolis algorithm written in pure C code to reduce computation time.
+The `.model()` function calls the `.binomial_iCAR()` function from the internal `hsdm` module.
+The `.binomial_iCAR()` function includes a Gibbs sampler with a Metropolis algorithm written in pure C code to reduce computation time.

+### Predicting

 Function `.predict()` allows predicting the deforestation probability on the whole study area using the deforestation model fitted with the